-Author has written 74 stories for Harry Potter, Starblazers, Doctor Who, Babylon 5, Jericho, Godzilla, Speed Racer, NCIS, Justice League, Robotech/Macross, Power Rangers, Watchmen, Airwolf, Misc.
+Author has written 76 stories for Harry Potter, Starblazers, Doctor Who, Babylon 5, Jericho, Godzilla, Speed Racer, NCIS, Justice League, Robotech/Macross, Power Rangers, Watchmen, Airwolf, Misc.
 Tv Shows, Chronicles of Narnia, Gamera, War of the Worlds, Spider-Man, Avengers, Transformers/Beast Wars, Expendables, Defenders of the Earth, Top Gun, and X-Men: The Movie.

 Full Name: John J. Rust

 Sports reporter by day (and night), writer by night (and day).
 Been writing since high school, and now have three novels and countless freelance articles to show for it, as well as a wide body of work on this site.

 "Sea Raptor" Former Army Ranger Jack Rastun and wildlife photographer Karen Thatcher must stop a prehistoric monster's deadly rampage along the Jersey Shore. http://www.amazon.com/Sea-Raptor-John-J-Rust/dp/1500230561

 "Dark Wings" Aliens that resemble some of the world's legendary monsters have invaded Earth.
 Delta Force Major Jim Rhyne leads a resistance group in enemy-occupied territory to save the human race from a horrific fate. www.smashwords.com/books/view/102426

 "The Best Phillies Team Ever" The all-time 25-man roster of the Philadelphia Phillies. http://www.amazon.com/The-Best-Phillies-Team-Ever/dp/1494702878